It’s not unusual for employees to get worn out working five days a week (sometimes more), month after month.

 - Sending your employee on vacation allows you to review how that particular person has been performing at work.
 It’s not that a particular employee seems unreliable to you, but giving that individual X days’ worth of leave provides you an opportunity to cross-train a fellow employee, giving you a foundation of comparison between one and the other.

 - Going on a holiday reduces employees’ propensity for errors.
 When employees are tired or overworked, they’re more likely to commit mistakes, which can disrupt the workflow and cause losses for your company.
 By contrast, well-rested employees think and act in a way that produces positive results for employers.

 - When employees actually use leave provided by the company, it creates a more balanced work culture and increases office morale in general.
 What’s more, this culture will then act to make a company more attractive to other high-performing talents.

-For employees, regular vacations take their mind off work-related stresses to help them maintain their health and well-being.
+For employees, regular vacations take their minds off work-related stresses to help them maintain their health and well-being.
 Psychologists affirm that employees need relaxation time in order for the body to restore the energy/composure that’s been lost in stressful situations.

 A great vacation policy also promotes work-life balance, as employees can pursue other interests that are as meaningful to their life as their work is.
 Just one of the benefits that pave the way for greater job satisfaction and increased work efficiency among employees.